Boulder-Investment-Technologies/lppls/README.md

-# Log Periodic Power Law Singularity Model
+# Log Periodic Power Law Singularity (LPPLS) Model
 `lppls` is a Python module for fitting the LPPLS model to data.

+## Overview
+The LPPL model provides a flexible framework to detect bubbles and predict regime changes of a financial asset.
+A bubble is defined as a faster-than-exponential increase in asset price, that reflects positive feedback loop of higher return anticipations competing with negative feedback spirals of crash expectations.
+It models a bubble price as a power law with a finite-time singularity decorated by oscillations with a frequency increasing with time.

 ## Installation
 Dependencies